tceleste13/nuxeo/modules/core/nuxeo-core-binarymanager-cloud/nuxeo-core-binarymanager-azure/README.md

 Setting up the default BinaryManager that stores all your blobs in Azure:

-`nuxeo.core.binarymanager=org.nuxeo.ecm.blob.azure.AzureBinaryManager`
+`nuxeo.core.binarymanager=org.nuxeo.ecm.blob.azure.AzureBlobProvider`

 ### Enable CDN Azure Binary Manager

 If you want to use Azure CDN as a front instead of Storage; you should read  [Microsoft Azure documentation page](https://azure.microsoft.com/en-us/documentation/articles/cdn-overview/) and create a CDN that is binding to your container.
-Then, setting the corresponding BinaryManager:
+Then, adding the following parameter:

-`nuxeo.core.binarymanager=org.nuxeo.ecm.blob.azure.AzureCDNBinaryManager`
+`nuxeo.storage.azure.cdn.host=azure_cdn_url`

 ### Mandatory parameters